 Niagara District Stroke Centre works closely with Base Hospital, which implements the provincial paramedic prompt card, ensuring all Niagara residents are assessed and directed to the appropriate centre.
-Stroke protocols have been put in place, so that all 911 calls resulting in suspected stroke patients come by ambulance to Greater Niagara General if they meet the criteria for tPA - a clot busting drug for stroke.
+Stroke protocols have been put in place, so that all 911 calls resulting in suspected stroke patients come by ambulance to the Niagara Falls Site if they meet the criteria for tPA - a clot busting drug for stroke.
 Part of the protocol involves notifying the Emergency Department in advance, so the dedicated stroke team is gathered when the ambulance arrives with the patient.

 CALL 911 if more than one of these symptoms occur at the same time.

 Weakness – Sudden loss of strength or sudden numbness in the face, arm or leg, even if temporary.

 Trouble Speaking – Sudden difficulty speaking or understanding or sudden confusion, even if temporary.